junxit/us-congress-bills-115/metadata.md

 - 2017-11-07 — Introduced in House
 - 2017-11-07 — Introduced in House
 - 2017-11-07 — Referred to the House Committee on Financial Services.
+- 2017-11-15 — Committee Consideration and Mark-up Session Held.
+- 2017-11-15 — Ordered to be Reported (Amended) by the Yeas and Nays: 58 - 2.
+- 2018-01-16 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-01-16 — Considered under suspension of the rules. (consideration: CR H183-185)
+- 2018-01-16 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4279.
+- 2018-01-16 — Mr. Duffy moved to suspend the rules and pass the bill, as amended.
+- 2018-01-16 — Placed on the Union Calendar, Calendar No. 386.
+- 2018-01-16 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+115-517.
+- 2018-01-16 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+115-517.